Why single number CX metrics are misleading?

 Brand Persona CX metrics

-By knowing your golf club members’ and guests’ personality you will be able to connect them with other people in the club as well.
+By understanding the personalities of your golf club members and guests, you will be able to connect them with other individuals within the club as well.